-LukeyoutheU is the idea that what is useful and good can be found in the present and the past; decided on; and applied now, in the expectation of, planning for, and acting toward a better future.
-That a better life is possible probably now in one's own individual experience, and that we can create a better the liklihood of a better future for all of earth's inhabitants, human and otherwise.
+LukeyoutheU is an idea, a belief.
+The belief that what is useful and good can be found in the present and the past; decided on; and applied now, in the expectation of, planning for, and acting toward a better future.
+That a better life is possible probably now in one's own individual experience, and that we can create a better the likelihood of a better future for all of earth's inhabitants, human and otherwise.

 Executive summary: life is good.
 It can, quite possibly, become better if we work toward making it so.